An Enemy To Die For

 Director: Peter Dalle

-Producers: Patrick Ryborn, Michael Eckelt, Synnøve Hørsdal og Marianna Rowinska
+Producers: Patrick Ryborn, Michael Eckelt, Synnøve Hørsdal and Marianna Rowinska

 Cast: Axel Prahl, Richard Ulfsäter, Jeanette Hain, Tom Burke, Allan Corduner, Sven Nordin